How To Livestream Peter Do's First Helmut Lang Show At New York Fashion Week 2023

 Where can you watch Helmut Lang’s SS24 show?

 The Helmut Lang SS24 show will commence at 2 PM (EST) on September 8.
-This translates to 1 AM (BKT) on September 9 in Thailand.
+This translates to 2 AM (HKT) on September 9 in Hong Kong.

 Fashion enthusiasts can watch the Helmut Lang SS24 show on the label’s website, Instagram account and/or YouTube channel.
 The show will also be showcased on the New York Fashion Week’s website, app and Instagram stories.